-A marijuana trafficking defense lawyer may be able to have the charges reduced, dropped, or prepare a strong defense at trial.
+A marijuana trafficking defense lawyer may be able to have the charges reduced or dropped, or prepare a strong defense at trial.

 Defending Marijuana Trafficking Charges

-A marijuana trafficking charge in Lansing, MI, has the potential to ruin your entire life.
-You could lose your job, your college aid, and your freedom.
-A skilled attorney by your side gives you a chance to defend yourself, clear your name, and move on with your life.
+A marijuana trafficking charge in Lansing, Michigan, has the potential to ruin your entire life.
+You could lose your job, your college aid and your freedom.
+A skilled attorney by your side gives you a chance to defend yourself, clear your name and move on with your life.

 Several defenses to marijuana trafficking are available, depending on your case.

 Marijuana trafficking cases often begin with a police search of you, your car or your home.
 You have certain constitutional rights for search and seizure.
 The police often make mistakes that might have violated your rights and can make the charges against you illegal.